Here’s the latest Google Search, Page 1, Page 2 and click through rates.

 All SEO people feel they are getting squeezed by Google.

 I’ve got clients that spend good money on Ads and make a good return on investment.

 - Want instant traffic?
 Buy ads

-The click through rates are a little higher in the UK; heaven knows why.
+The click through rates for a number one position are a little higher in the UK; heaven knows why.

 These studies are based on sample sizes but the data for UK and USA on both devices follow a similar pattern.